 "That wouldn't be good for business would it?"
 Grey says snidely.
 The entire restaurant grew quiet, what the hell was up with these nosey bastards?
-Then quickly two equally large men came up from behind Christian sort of like bodyguards.
+Then quickly two equally large men came up from behind him sort of like bodyguards.

 "Ana, let's go," my uncle grabs my arm forcibly.